WilliamHankey/William-Hankey-Portfolio/UPDATE_SANITY_SCHEMA.md

    - Or note down the current field values

 2. **Update the schema file:**
-   - Open `sanity-project-schema-updated.ts` in this repository
+   - The schema is already in `sanity-studio/schemas/project.js` and has been deployed
    - Copy the entire content
    - In your Sanity Studio, open `schemas/project.ts` (or wherever your project schema is)
    - Replace the entire file content with the updated schema